mikerkelly87/Godot_FPS_Template/README.md

 3. I would add magazines to the weapons along with a reload mechanic.

-4. I might have the enemies in a separate room with a door.
+4. I would have the enemies in a separate room with a door.
 Then I would add a button I had to press by pressing `E` on the keyboard to open the door.

-5. I might add a second type of enemy that has a ranged weapon and can deal damage to the player if they player is within a certain range.
+5. I would add a second type of enemy that has a ranged weapon and can deal damage to the player if the player is within a certain range.

-6. I might add more options to the settings menu.
+6. I would add more options to the settings menu.
 Perhaps adjusting separate audio levels for the background sounds and sound effects.
-I might also add a slider to adjust the player's field of vision.
+I would also add a slider to adjust the player's field of vision.

+7. I would smooth out the crouching by using an animation.

 ## Final thoughts
 As stated before, this project was just for me to further my learning of the Godot game engine.
-Feel free to clone this repo and use the code however you see fit.
+Feel free to clone this repo and use the code however you would like.
 This project was created with the open source [Godot](https://godotengine.org/) game engine, version 4.2.1.
-I look forward to furthering my learning of this game engine, and would definitely recommend learning it others.
+I look forward to furthering my learning of this game engine, and would definitely recommend learning it to others.